NevrenDev/FnFModLoader/README.md

 I'll try adding an option to more customize the loader, but it'll take a while

 ## Source Code guide
-Download the source release and use pyinstaller to compile it or just run the .py file (not recommended, as the source code is experimental release and it isn't the same as bin release) (the file does not require any additional libraries cuz it uses TkInter for displaying a window)
+Download the source code and use pyinstaller to compile it or just run the .py file You need to install tkcolorpicker and pillow in order for the app to work properly (required for v1.2 and above)

 ## Install guide